James231/CSharp-Classes-Enumeration-Example/README.md

 4. Other C# devs might see this in your code and question it.
 It is not standard so might be hard for some to understand.

 5. The standard approach isn't that bad.
-You can just make your classes singletons (without `static`) and pass them around with instances of `MyInterface` instead.
+You can just make your classes singletons (without `static`) and pass them around with instances of `IMyInterface` instead.
 If you are using Dependency Injection, then it should be obvious the classes are singletons.
 If not, then forcing singletons might make you code a bit harder to read, but C# Devs are likely to be familiar with this approach already.

 Also if you want an enum, but you want to store more data in each option than just a name ... then reconsider whether you should really be hardcoding all that information at all.
 It might be better off dynamically loaded.